intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Containers/Graph.md

  applied to the gradient from the module in the back propagation.

  All of the input modules must accept a tensor input.
-If your input module accept multiple tensors as input, you should add some Input module before it as input nodes and connect the output of the Input modules to that module.
+If your input module accept multiple tensors as input, you should add some [Input layer](APIdocs/Layers/Utilities/Input.md) before it as input nodes and connect the output of the Input modules to that module.

  If there's one output, the module output is a tensor.
 If there're multiple outputs, the module output is a table, which is actually an sequence of tensor.
 The order of the output tensors is